ahmedmesbah0/Intrusion-Detection-AI/README.md

 ## Project Goal

-This project builds an intrusion detection system that can spot abnormal or malicious network activity by looking at sequential patterns in network flows.
-We use deep learning to learn what normal network behavior looks like, then detect anomalies by checking reconstruction errors.
+This project builds an intrusion detection system that can find abnormal or malicious network activity by looking at patterns in network traffic.
+We use deep learning to learn what normal network behavior looks like, then detect anomalies by checking how well the model can reconstruct the data.

 ## Dataset

-**UNSW-NB15 Dataset** (you can get it from Kaggle)
+**UNSW-NB15 Dataset** (available on Kaggle)
 - Has 49 features per network flow
-- Includes stuff like packet count, byte rate, flags, protocol info, etc.
+- Includes things like packet count, byte rate, flags, protocol info, etc.
-- Traffic includes normal and nine attack types:
+- Traffic includes normal traffic and nine attack types:
   - Fuzzers
   - DoS (Denial of Service)
   - Exploits